AlexanderFranse/newConnect4/NOTES.md

     - ✅ Add new scenario for a vertical victory for the player
         - ✅ Add a component test case for a vertical victory in column 3
+        - ✅ Add unit tests for the vertical victory for the player